 As one of the professional designers became less interested in doing creative commercial work, her relationship with her technology changed.
-She describes the influence of external factors on the relationship saying, diverge in person-to-person relationships, so might they diverge in technology-to-person relationships.
-When designing new open-source technologies online, designers may consider how the need to commercialize such products to earn a profit may change early adopters attachment to the technologies.
+She describes the influence of external factors on the relationship saying,

 The whole commercialization of you, Blog.
 It started kinda [sic] killing my creativity.